vasilakisfil/Introspected-REST/README.md

 Currently media types act as a big monolith that clients need to understand beforehand through human involvement.
-We believe that Media Types should be broken in smaller media types, microtypes, each describing very carefully a specific functionality of a modern API.
+We believe that Media Types should be broken in smaller reusable media types, MicroTypes, each describing very carefully a specific functionality of a modern API.

 Clients and Server should still do the regular negotiation flow even for those sub-media-types.